Back-to-back Cats: Panthers repeat as Stanley Cup champions by beating the Oilers in 6 games

-Sam Reinhart scored four goals, becoming just the fourth player in league history to get that many in a game in the final.
+Sam Reinhart scored four goals, becoming just the sixth player in league history and first since Maurice Richard in 1957 to get that many in a game in the final.
 His third to complete the hat trick sent rats, along with hats, flying onto the ice.
 Matthew Tkachuk, one of the faces of the franchise, fittingly scored the Cup clincher.

+More rats were part of the victory celebration when the clock hit zeroes.
+Panthers players mobbed in the corner, while the Oilers watched in dismay.

+“Good evening, South Florida,” Commissioner Gary Bettman said before presenting the trophy to captain Aleksander Barkov.
+“It feels like we just did this.”

-That was followed by chants of “We want the Cup!” as time ticked off the clock.
+That was followed by chants of “We want the Cup!” as time ticked down.
 The Panthers already had it.
 Now they get to keep it.

+“This is as good as the first one," Reinhart said.
+“We learned some lessons.
+We stayed on the gas, foot on the pedal, and obviously the result speaks for itself.”

-Not long after the Lightning made three trips to the final in a row, Florida has done the same and now has the makings of a modern-day dynasty.
-The Panthers have won 11 of 12 playoff series since Matthew Tkachuk arrived by trade and Paul Maurice took over as coach in the summer of 2022.
+Not long after the Lightning made three trips to the final in a row, Florida has done the same and now has the makings of a dynasty.
+The Panthers have won 11 of 12 playoff series since T kachuk arrived by trade and Paul Maurice took over as coach in the summer of 2022.

+“We’ve got to be a dynasty now," Tkachuk said.
+“Three years in a row finals, two championships.
+This is a special group.”

 Getting depth contributions from throughout the lineup allowed them to overpower Connor McDavid, Leon Draisaitl and the Oilers, who struggled with Florida's ferocious forecheck and switched goaltenders multiple times in the final.
 Stuart Skinner got the nod in Game 6 and was again done in by mistakes in front of him that ended with the puck in the net behind him and had his own blunder on Reinhart's second goal.